cs1302uga/cs1302-genlistadt/README.md

 * **`LinkedGenList<T>`:** Create the `cs1302.genlist.LinkedGenList<T>`
-  class such that it either directly implements the `cs1302.genlistadt.GenList<T>` interface or indirectly by extending an optional abstract parent class (see below).
+  class such that it either directly implements the `cs1302.genlistadt.GenList<T>` interface or indirectly by extending an [optional abstract parent class](#basegenlistt-optional).
   Additional requirements are listed below.

   * The FQN for this generic class is `cs1302.genlist.LinkedGenList`.